dclive/SurfaceLaptopGo/README.md

 Overall,  a much better experience.
 Get v1.01!

 For the moment, Ventura (MacOS v13.x) is not recommended, as some issues have been seen with BigSurface.kext in Ventura.
 Please hold off updating until the issues are resolved.
 For more details on the issue, read https://github.com/Xiashangning/BigSurface/issues/48

+Find the EFI folder in the RELEASES.
+It's a zipfile.
+It needs to go onto the EFI partition, in an EFI folder, with OC and BOOT as the two folders under that EFI folder.